What to Eat in Las Vegas: Famous Las Vegas Dining

 For many people, dining in Las Vegas isn’t done out of necessity.
 Rather, eating in Sin City is experience to be sought out, appreciated and enjoyed.
 Just as New York City is renowned for its restaurants, Las Vegas dining is noteworthy for its own reasons.
 The city not only has a handful of iconic diners, but it’s also home to celebrity chefs, a few historic restaurants and the dining establishment that’s become synonymous with Las Vegas—the all-you-can-eat buffet.

 Dining in Las Vegas is like one big season finale from Iron Chef and Hell’s Kitchen combined.
 Dozens of celebrity chefs have opened up restaurants in Las Vegas.
-These range from classy, high-end meals such as those found at Joël Robuchon at MGM Grand to creative, fun and accessible dining experiences like those offered by Kerry Simon at Simon and KGB, a gourmet bistro.
+These range from classy, high-end meals such as those found at Joël Robuchon at MGM Grand to creative, fun and accessible dining experiences like those offered by Kerry Simon at Simon and KGB, a gourmet burger joint.

 What is perhaps most exciting about the celebrity chef presence in Las Vegas is simply the fact that everyone seems so accessible.
 When you dine at a celebrity chef-run restaurant, it’s not uncommon to see these food connoisseurs wandering the floor of the restaurant, checking in with patrons to inquire about their dining experience.
 Even if you don’t catch a peek of the chef, you’re just two steps away from fame.
 Ask your waiter or waitress what it’s like to work with Wolfgang Puck or Emeril Lagasse, and chances are you’ll learn a little something about what makes the kitchen so special.